RodrigoPalazon/MS2_Jo_Ken_Po_Game/README.md

 1. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)
-    - GitHub is used to store the projects code after being pushed from Git.
+    - GitHub is used to store the project's code after being pushed from Git.
 1. [Gimp:](https://www.gimp.org/)
-    - Gimp was used to create the logo, resizing images and editing photos for the website.
+    - Gimp was used to create the logo, resizing images, and editing photos for the website.
 1. [Figma:](https://balsamiq.com/)
     - Figma was used to create the [wireframe](https://www.figma.com/file/hgVfsd9I89RFnBdP1VfAsN/MS2---Jo-Ken-Po?node-id=0%3A1) during the design process.